-- our conceptual approach, which contrasts with the often uncritical adoption of citizenship, civil society and rule of law as catch-all slogans or as fix-all solutions; instead we ask searching questions about the concepts themselves, less to define them more clearly than to consider how they get deployed in practice
+- our conceptual approach - we ask searching questions about the concepts, whether to define them clearly or to consider how they get deployed in practice.

 - our global and historical reach that includes but goes beyond the usual focus on contemporary Europe and North America, looking at medieval and early modern Europe but also a range of contexts across Latin America, Africa and Asia.

 - our concern with public engagement, especially with regard to citizenship education as well as to stimulating public debate on hot topics such as energy politics.